orbitalchicken/Roadmap/README.md

     - it would be nice if I set proxy settings in "System Settings / Networking: Proxy" to set proxy settings also in the files etc/environment and /etc/apt/apt.conf e. g. with a option "set proxy systemwide"
     - Bug with this Cinnamon x64: Wi-Fi access point setup… I click to open and set up for hidden wireless access point, it always closes immediately.
 Need to fix for hidden wireless access point.
     - The cinnamon brightness and volume icon that appears on screen when I use the keyboard shortcut on my laptop does not show any bar, is that normal?
 Also, the brightness icon appears and disappears with a noticeable delay while the volume one has no such issue.
-    - i was just curious on mint 15 cinnamon is there an option im missing to enable the lockscreen after closing laptop to suspend
     - Desklets luncher only lunches system settings, even if edited to start firefox then it crushes cinnamon
     - when I unistall a theme (right click-unistall), the theme is removed from the list but a new grey pop up window appears and doesn’t dissolve away. to solve I need to restart cinnamon.
     - I can’t reach some settings simply by typing a keyword in the Mint menu like it was possible in the previous versions, ie in Mint 14, when I would type Screen in the mint menu, I could reach the screen manager and manage my dual screens.
 Now, that setting was hidden in the advanced cinnamon settings and I had a hard time finding it.